Can I Get Spousal Support in NM? Can My Spouse?

 Unless the order for spousal support or the marital settlement agreement is “non-modifiable”, your spousal support payments can be changed.
 You will, however, have to prove a substantial change in circumstances to justify the modification.
 That means that your income or your expenses need to have significantly changed since the spousal support was calculated before you can either receive more or pay less.

 Spousal support is often one of the biggest factors in divorce and it can significantly impact your life after the divorce.
+In fact, spousal support can be your biggest post-divorce expense.
 That’s why it’s important to understand alimony in New Mexico and how it is calculated so that you can address the issue early on in the divorce process.
+With the right attorney, you may be able to limit the amount you pay in alimony or maybe even eliminate it entirely.
 If you have any questions about spousal support or alimony in New Mexico, contact Genus Law’s dedicated Albuquerque divorce lawyers by either chatting with us here or by calling us at (505)-317-4455.
+Our divorce attorneys are some of the best family law lawyers in the state and service all of New Mexico.
+Don't risk your hard-earned assets, call or chat with someone today so we can start solving your problem!